001-The First 5 questions to ask whenever you start a new project (part 1/5)

 So, when there are major project decisions, you can bring the sponsors back to this point to ensure you are aligned.
 You can remind them of their definition of success to help them realize that it might be okay sacrificing a little amount of time to ensure minimal customer impact.

-To drive the point home, you will often find that success criteria defined through this method are single dimensional, which is exactly what you want – you want to help your client define the single most important success factor, so you can use that for future decision making.
+To drive the point home, you will often find that success criteria defined through this method are single dimensional, which is exactly what you want.
+You want to help your client define the single most important success factor.
+You can use that for future decision making.

 Answering Who and How [15:45]